Professional edition active

 • Treat infertility

+Lifestyle changes and pharmacologic approaches are used to manage insulin insensitivity.
 If obesity is present, weight loss and regular exercise are encouraged.
-These measures may help induce ovulation, make menstrual cycles more regular, increase insulin sensitivity, and reduce acanthosis nigricans and hirsutism.
+These measures may help induce ovulation (which makes menstrual cycles more regular and many improve fertility), increase insulin sensitivity, and reduce acanthosis nigricans and hirsutism.
 Weight loss may also help improve fertility.
 Bariatric surgery may be an option for some women with PCOS (1).
-However, weight loss is unlikely to benefit normal-weight women with PCOS.
+However, weight loss is unlikely to benefit women with PCOS who do not have obesity.

-GnRH agonists and antagonists are being studied as treatment for unwanted body hair.
+GnRH agonists and antagonists are being studied as treatment for unwanted body hair due to hyperandrogenism.
 Both types of medications inhibit the production of sex hormones by the ovaries.
 But both can cause bone loss and lead to osteoporosis.

 Management of comorbidities

-Because risk of depression and anxiety is increased in PCOS, women and adolescents with PCOS should be screened for these problems based on history, and if a problem is identified, they should be referred to a mental health care practitioner and/or treated as needed.
+PCOS is associated with an increased risk of depression and anxiety, and women and adolescents with PCOS should be screened for these problems and referred to a mental health care professional and/or treated as needed.

-Because PCOS can increase the risk of cardiovascular disorders, referral to a cardiovascular specialist for prevention of cardiovascular disorders is necessary if women with PCOS have any of the following:
+Because PCOS can increase the risk of cardiovascular disorders, early screening, prevention, and/or referral to a cardiologist is necessary for women with PCOS and any of the following:

 • Cigarette smoking